GMO Food (UPDATED) List of Genetically Engineered Food

 Affiliate disclaimer: As an Amazon Associate I earn from qualifying purchases.
 You don’t get charged extra and I make a small commission that supports Organic Hawaii.
 Thanks for your support.

 List of GMO Food

-As of May, 2017.
+Updated as of December, 2019.
 Listed by the number of GMO varieties approved and deregulated in the US.
 All GMO food in this list are approved to be grown and sold in the US.
 Other countries may have different approval status.
 GMO food and their derivatives are mostly found in processed mainstream food, drinks, and animal feed.
 (Sources: USDA, FDA, ISAAA)